 For many parents, one of the first questions that comes up when choosing preschool or daycare for their kids is whether they should opt for one that uses the Montessori method or one that features a play-based approach.
 Here are some of the key differences—and what else you should consider before you decide.

-The Montessori method: The Montessori Method of Education was created by Maria Montessori, one of Italy’s first female doctors, in the early 1900s.
+The Montessori Method of Education was created by Maria Montessori, one of Italy’s first female doctors, in the early 1900s.
 Montessori had a keen interest in human development.
 Based on her observation of children from different cultural, racial and socio-economic backgrounds, she developed a new approach to education.
 It soon spread to other countries and continents.
 Canada’s first Montessori school opened in 1912, and today there are more than 500 across the country.

 Montessori schools believe that play is a child’s work.
 Their programs are child-directed, emphasizing active, self-paced, individualized learning.
 Children choose activities based on their interests and “work” for uninterrupted blocks of time.
 Teachers observe and track their progress, and facilitate their use of materials.
 Through this approach, it’s thought that children become more confident, independent, self-regulated and self-disciplined.

-Play-based: Play-based centres are based on the belief that kids learn best through play.
+Play-based centres are based on the belief that kids learn best through play.
 These preschools may be more teacher-directed, although playtime is open-ended and unstructured.
 Children take part in a wide range of play-based activities, including pretend play, and teachers respond with educational lessons.
 Kids also develop their problem-solving, co-operation, conflict resolution and social skills.

 Both Montessori and play-based preschools can have supportive, carefully designed environments.
 Montessori preschools are typically organized into five curriculum areas: language, math, practical life, sensorial and culture.
 Play-based centres may also be arranged into areas or stations based on activities or themes.